Parry-Parry/Parry-Parry/README.md

 - 👋 Hello, I am a PhD Candidate working with the Information Retrieval group at the University of Glasgow
 - 👀 Working on adversarial learning & improving training speed in neural networks
-- 🌱 I’m currently learning Q
+- 🌱 I’m currently learning Q & Rust
 - 📫 Reach me at [my website](https://parry-parry.github.io/)

 <!---